covcom/300CEM/Week_02_The_Java_language/README.md

 Follow steps below to create a new app and design the layout:

-1. Create a new app called 'My Car'.
-Delete the floating action button in the xml file if you have one, and also delete the corresponding listener in MainActivity.java.
-This step is the same as in the previous app.
+1. Create a new project called 'My Car' using default options.
+This is the same as in the previous app.
-2. Within this app, create a new Java class called Vehicle.
-Copy the source codes from the previous Vehicle class over.
+2. Within this project, create a new Java class called Vehicle.
+Copy the source codes from the previous Vehicle class over (the whole class, **not** the package)

  > You can continue working on the previous app if you wish.
 In this GitHub folder, you'll see two apps for illustration purposes.

-3. Open content_main.xml and replace RelativeLayout with LinearLayout in both opening and closing tags.
+3. Open activity_main.xml and replace RelativeLayout with LinearLayout in both opening and closing tags.
 LinearLayout is another important layout group where widgets within it are stacked on top of one another, either horizontally or vertically.
 4. Add the following attribute into LinearLayout opening tag 'android:orientation="vertical'.
 There're two types of orientations available in a LinearLayout, either vertical or horizontal.
 5. Drag and drop the following widgets onto the graphical layout, in any order: three Small Texts, two Plain Texts, one Number, one LinearLayout (Horizontal), and two Buttons.
 Try to arrange the widgets so that it looks like the following.
-You may not be able to make your paddings/margins match exactly the same as in the image, but at least you need to make sure the UI elements are in the same order.
+You may not be able to make your paddings/margins match exactly the same as in the example image, but at least you need to make sure the UI elements are in the same order.

  ![linear](.md_images/linear.png)